 A candidate who wants to contest the proclaimed results of an election, i.e., change the results of an election, must file a lawsuit in the Circuit Court.
-This lawsuit is known as a petition for election contest.
+This lawsuit is commenced by the filing of a petition for election contest.
 The petition must be filed with the Clerk of the Circuit Court within 10 days of the proclamation of results by the relevant canvassing board.
+10 ILCS 5/7-63.

 In the case of a referendum, the losing side needs 5 supporters to file a petition for an election contest within 30 days of the proclamation of results.
+10 ILCS 5/23-24.

 Note that for election contests the deadline is not a fixed date; it depends on when the proclamation of the canvass results is issued.
-The last date to proclaim is April 10, 2012, but it could be earlier.
-If the proclamation date is April 10, the deadline for filling an election contest would be April 20, 2012 for candidates, and May 10, 2012 for referendums.
-Here, too, if the proclamation is made by the State Board of Elections, the candidate filing deadline is 10 days after the State Board proclaims.
-The State Board's deadline is April 20, 2012, but it could proclaim earlier.
+The last date for the County to proclaim is April 10, 2018, but it could be earlier.
+If the proclamation date is April 10, the deadline for filing an election contest would be April 20, 2018 for candidates, and May 10, 2018 for referendums.
+Here, too, if the relevant proclamation is made by the State Board of Elections, the candidate filing deadline is 10 days after the State Board proclaims.
+The State Board's deadline is April 20, 2018, but it could proclaim earlier.

 Disclaimer: This is not legal advice.
 The Cook County Clerk's office is providing this for general informational purposes only.
-Candidates or others interested in filing a discovery recount petition or an election contest petition should seek legal advice form an experienced election attorney.
+Candidates or others interested in filing a discovery recount petition or an election contest petition should seek legal advice from an experienced election attorney.
 The Cook County Clerk's office cannot recommend an attorney or give legal advice on these matters.